-• Overall: \$1,000 and an archive of great Civil War documentaries to the first-place student; \$750 for the second-place student, and \$500 to the third-place student.
+• Overall: \$1,000 and an archive of great Civil War documentaries to the first place winner; \$750 for the second place winner, and \$500 to the third place winner.

 3. School Prizes

 • The school with the most entries (of either medium), and the school with the highest average judges' score (minimum 10 entries of any medium) will each receive a special certificate and pack of materials.